site-prism/site_prism/README.md

 elements.
 Each capybara element found using the css selector is used to create a new instance of `SearchResults` and becomes its root element.
-So if the css selector finds 3 `li` elements, calling `search_results` will return an array containing 3 instances of `SearchResults`, each with one of the `li` elements as it's root element.
+So if the css selector finds 3 `li` elements, calling `search_results` will return a `Capybara::Result` containing 3 instances of `SearchResults`, each with one of the `li` elements as it's root element.

 ##### Accessing Within a Collection of Sections

 When using an iterator such as `each` to pass a block through to a collection of sections it is possible to skip using `within`.
 However some caution is warranted when accessing the Sections directly from an array, as the block can only be executed when the section is being initialized.
 The following does not work:

 ```rb
   @home.search_results.first do |result|